scriptotek/almar/README.md

 ### Usage

-Note: The tool will only work with subject fields where the `$2` value matches the `general.vocabulary` code in `lokar.yml`.
-If you've set `general.vocabulary` to e.g. `noubomn`, the tool will never make any changes to subject fields that do not have `$2 noubomn`.
+Note: The tool will only work with subject fields where the `$2` value matches the `vocabulary.marc_code` code in `lokar.yml`.
+If you've set `vocabulary.marc_code` to e.g. `noubomn`, the tool will never make any changes to subject fields that do not have `$2 noubomn`.

 * `lokar -h` to show help